-I notice little clumps of street people across the boulevard so I cross at Wilcox and go west to a couple of hobos sitting on a low window ledge.
-One guy is pretty skizzed-out, rocking in place and holding in screams.
+I notice little clumps of street people across the boulevard, so I cross at Wilcox and go west to a couple of hobos sitting on a low window ledge.
+One guy is pretty skizzed-out, rocking in place and swallowing screams.
 The other guy has a sign asking for money, food, and/or pot.
 He smiles at me so I ask him is it okay if I sit here and take pictures of people walking by.
 He tells me sit friend and I put down my bucket and get situated.
 I look up at the pedestrians and do my thing.
 “Hey, look at me, look at me!
 God is dead!”
 I shoot a young couple who pretend I’m not here and then a guy who flips me a peace sign.
 The friendly homeless guy laughs every time I make a flash.
 “What’s your name, mine’s Gary.”

 “Hey, I’m Scot.
 How’s it going?”

 “Hey, look at me.”
 A young woman takes her eyes from her phone and looks at me.
 I hit the shutter and the flash lights her up.
 She gives me a scornful look that makes Gary guffaw.
 She stops and spins.
-“Is that how you spend your time?” she wants to know.
-“You just sit there and laugh and photograph girls you’d never have a chance with?”
+“Is that how you spend your time?
+You just sit there and laugh and photograph women you’d never have a chance with?”

 Gary doesn’t like her attitude.
-“You’re not special,” he tells her.
-“He’s taking pictures of everyone.
-You’re not exceptional; you’re just someone walking by.”
+“You’re not exceptional.”
+He says.
+“You’re just someone walking by.”

-She sneers at Gary and then tells me it’s against the law to take her picture without her permission.
+She sneers at Gary and tells me it’s against the law to take her picture without her permission.

 Gary tells me she doesn’t understand the earth is only a random speck and we are none of us more important than another.
 Yeah, well, I tell him, that’s true, but nobody wants to feel like a speck.

-“Nobody wants all the things they get and nobody gets all the things they want,” Gary says.
+“Nobody wants all the things they get, and nobody gets all the things they want,” Gary says.
 “Nobody cares about anybody else.”